-Which Piercings Hurt Most & Least? – A Scale Of Piercing Pain
+Which Piercings Hurt Most & Least?
+(Pain Scale)

 Ever wondered how much your most sought-after piercing will hurt when you have it done?

 Piercings are now available in a huge variety of areas all around the body, meaning that some will naturally be more painful than others.
 This will depend on skin thickness, nerve endings and of course pain thresholds, among other factors.